Teachers & Lineage

 It is very important to me to not only serve my own students, but to enable future generations to have access to the powerful teachings that have come to us through our tradition.
 With this in view, I have initiated a number of teachers as Ācāryas – individuals capable of being lineage carriers who can perpetuate this teaching over time.
 These initiation ceremonies were held in Ganeshpuri, India, the home of Bhagavan Nityananda. — Swami Khecaranatha

 Click here to find out about classes taught by the Ācāryas.
-They take place in the San Francisco Bay Area, Hawaii, Phoenix, Denton (Tx), Australia, and online.
+They take place in the San Francisco Bay Area, Hawaii, Phoenix, Denton (Tx), and online.